-YTD 2014 - First quarter fatalities were derived from TMS and second quarter fatalities gathered using MSHP radio reports.
+YTD 2014 - First quarter fatalities were derived from MSHP radio reports.

-YTD 2014 - Due to a backlog of crash reports into STARS, the serious injury measure for the first quarter 2014 will only illustrate data derived from TMS.
-Second quarter 2014 data is unavailable through the MSHP radio reports.
+2013 - Due to a backlog of crash reports into STARS, the serious injury measure will only illustrate data derived from TMS.
+First quarter 2014 data is unavailable through the MSHP radio reports.